unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 = Customize Password Form & Messages with WordPress Customizer = Customize the password form text and design to match the look and feel of your website.

-You will be able to change the WordPress default password protected error message as well as password form instruction, namely headline, description, password input placeholder and button text.
+You will be able to change the WordPress default password protected error message as well as password form instruction, namely headline, description, password input placeholder, and button text.

 The button and text’s font-size, color and background can also be customized through a friendly WYSIWYG HTML Editor.

 = Hide Password Protected Content =
-By default, your password protected content will still show up on various pages such as home and category page onced published.
+By default, your password protected content will still show up on various pages such as home and category page once published.

-This features allows you to control the visibility of your protected post types in various different views:
+This feature allows you to control the visibility of your protected post types in various different views:
->* Hide posts from Recent Posts widgets
+* Hide posts from Recent Posts widgets
->* Hide posts from Next & Previous link on single post
+* Hide posts from Next & Previous link on the single post
->* Hide posts on search results
+* Hide posts on search results
->* Hide posts from Yoast SEO Google XML Sitemaps, and RSS
+* Hide posts from Yoast SEO Google XML Sitemaps, and RSS
->* Hide posts on Front page, Author, and Archive pages including tag and category page
+* Hide posts on Front page, Author, and Archive pages including tag and category page
->* Protected pages hidden from search results, home page & everywhere they're listed
+* Protected pages hidden from search results, home page & everywhere they're listed

 Even though the posts are hidden, those who know the URL will still have access to the pages (but not the protected content).